interlay/interlay.github.io/docs/vault/guide.md

 ```

 This will return a new address for your Vault.
 You can then use any Bitcoin wallet of your choice to send BTC to that address to refund the Vault's wallet.

+## Setting an Identity

+All networks inlcude the `identity` pallet.
+This allows anyone to set an identity.
+Follow the guide here: https://support.polkadot.network/support/solutions/articles/65000181981-how-to-set-and-clear-an-identity.

 ## Self-Minting